 - Orange Glaze.
 The finishing touch you don’t want to skip.
 It looks beautiful and makes the muffins taste extra festive.

-- Add the sugar to a bowl, then zest the orange over the top.
+- Add the sugar to a large bowl, then zest the orange over the top.

 - Rub the two together.

-- Add the eggs, butter, and honey to the milk mixture.
+- Add the rest of the wet ingredients to the milk mixture.

 - Whisk until smooth.

-- Pour the wet ingredients over the dry, and stir gently until combined.
+- Add the wet ingredients to the dry ingredients, and stir gently until combined.
 Add the cranberries.

-- Bake at 400 degrees F for 20 to 22 minutes.
+- Bake cranberry orange muffins at 400 degrees F for 20 to 22 minutes.
 Let cool completely, then finish with the glaze if desired.
 DIG IN!

 - To Store.
-Store muffins in a paper towel-lined airtight storage container at room temperature for up to 4 days.
+Store muffins in a paper towel-lined airtight container at room temperature on counter for up to four days.

 - To Freeze.
-Freeze muffins in an airtight freezer-safe storage container for up to 3 months.
+Freeze muffins in an airtight, freezer-safe storage container for up to three months.
 Thaw and enjoy as desired.
 I like to individually wrap the muffins first, so I can use them for quick breakfasts and snacks.

-For even more tips on storing your cranberry orange muffins, check out this post on How to Store Muffins.
+For even more tips on storing your leftovers, check out this post on How to Store Muffins.

 Recommended Tools to Make this Recipe